The New England Journal of Medicine July 04, 2019

 Tested

-Abiraterone acetate plus prednisone with ADT
+Abiraterone acetate plus prednisone and ADT

 Population

-High-risk metastatic castration-sensitive prostate cancer
+Men with newly diagnosed high-risk metastatic castration-sensitive prostate cancer

 Comparator